 - Should I proactively Replace my eMMC?

 - Wait, there’s more!

 While most cars have never had any MCU problems, some cars have had the MCU1 fail.
-The most common failure is the internal flash memory, called eMMC, is no longer able to reliably store data.
-When this occurs, owners may see erratic operation of the display, very slow responses, map rendering issues, reboots that occur by itself, reboots that take longer than 5 minutes or a completely black screen.
+The most common failure is the internal flash memory, called eMMC, which is no longer able to reliably store data.
+When this occurs, owners may see erratic operation of the display, very slow responses, map rendering issues, reboots that occur by itself, reboots that take longer than 5 minutes, or a completely black screen.
 When totally failed, your phone app and Tesla service cannot remotely access the car.

 Due to the way the memory is used, a high percentage of failures occur during a software update.
 The update needs to write a lot of data into the flash memory in an unused area.
 If that area has previously failed, once the update is installed and it switches to that update, the system crashes.
 It’s not a bug in the update, but the flash memory not working properly.